AslanDevbrat/Programs-vs-Algorithms/Problem 5 Autocomplete with Tries/Problem 5_ Autocomplete with Tries_explanation.md

 ## Big O Space Complexity

-Utilizing a Python dict the worst case is O(n) where n is the length or number of individual tokens in a string.
+The suffixes function determines the overall runtime which is best described as O(n x m) where n is the number of inputs and m is the length of the average input.
+The number of characters in an individual input has an impact on runtime in this scenario.

 ## Big O Time Complexity